PersonifyJS/personify.js/README.md

 time - Type: `Number`
 time is the number of miliseconds after the stream starts that you want the stream to stop

+See [here](https://dev.twitter.com/streaming/reference/post/statuses/filter) for more information on optional parameters.

 #### callback